kuraykaraaslan/kuraykaraaslan/README.md

 - 🏢 Hire me and see the magic!

-- 🔭 I’m currently working on URL Shortener [tny.ist](https://tny.ist).
+- 🔭 I’m currently working on IoT Devices.

 - 🌱 I have a  [fiverr profile](https://www.fiverr.com/kuraykaraaslan).